 Protein-losing enteropathy Symptoms

 Symptoms can include diarrhea, fever, and abdominal pain.
-Symptoms depend on the underlying disease that is causing the protein-losing enteropathy.
+Symptoms will depend on the disease that is causing the problem.

 Tests and Exams

-Imaging tests may be done to see if there is a problem in the intestinal tract.
-This may include an CT scan of the abdomen or an upper GI bowel series.
+You may need tests that look at the intestinal tract.
+These may include a CT scan of the abdomen or an upper GI bowel series.